haor1/haor1.github.io/_posts/2022-04-22-tutorial-add-event-to-Stripe-CLI.md

 ~~~

 I plan to add several more of the missing events to the Stripe CLI, however, I won't be able to add all of them, which is why we need other people to contribute to this project.
-If you are following this tutorial and you experience any difficulty, feel free to reach out to me via email at hotero001@icloud.com and I would be happy to answer any questions.
+If you are following this tutorial and you experience any difficulty, feel free to reach out to me via email at "hotero001 at icloud.com" and I would be happy to answer any questions.